Dive Packages: Book Today!

 Diving is one sport that doesn’t have that “go for the gold” style competition.
 There’s no World Cup, no Heisman and certainly no Super Bowl.

-But if you come to Roatan in the fall, you might get to witness or partake in a major competition amongst local dive shops called The Golden Buoy Competition.
+But if you come to Roatan, you might get to witness or partake in a major competition amongst local dive shops called The Golden Buoy Competition.

 The Golden Buoy is a highly coveted award that is bestowed upon the dive shop that can raise the most money for SOL International Foundation.
 Each participating dive shop creates their own unique fundraising event in support of SOL.
 And then competition season is culminated with Dive Shop Olympics where teams of five people from each shop compete in outrageous events like a three-legged snorkel race or hot dog eating contest.